AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

 1. Extension has all supporting documentation that complies with the [documentation requirements](#documentation-and-resources)
 1. Works with each version of Magento that the extension claims to support in the extension product profile.

-   -  Basic Magento functionality works as expected with the installed extension.
+   -  Basic Commerce functionality works as expected with the installed extension.
    -  Basic test suite includes, but is not limited to the following scenarios:

       -  Create order as guest user (Simple product, Configurable product)